 Social work is usually undertaken by calm, stable and caring individuals.
 Some entry-level jobs require only a bachelor's degree, but most social work positions require a master's degree.
 Read on to learn about education standards, job duties, projected salary and job growth expectations for this field.

 Social workers assist a variety of groups and populations, including people with disabilities, older adults, children and families.
-While the minimum educational requirement for a social worker is a bachelor's degree, many careers involving clinical work often require a master's degree.
+While the minimum educational requirement for a social worker is a bachelor's degree, many careers involving clinical work require a master's degree.

 |Required Education||Bachelor's degree for entry-level positions|

 |Other Requirements||Master's degree and licensure for clinical social workers|